-San Diego’s neighbourhoods sprawl out between ocean, desert and mountains, providing expats with a diverse range of options that contribute to the city’s small-town atmosphere.
-Here are a few areas and suburbs in San Diego favoured by expats.
+San Diego’s neighbourhoods sprawl out between the ocean, desert and mountains, providing new arrivals and expats with a diverse range of options that contribute to the city’s small-town atmosphere.
+Here are a few areas and suburbs in San Diego favoured by newcomers.

 Suburban living in San Diego

-Hillcrest is a bustling neighbourhood known for its coffee shops, independent antique stores, bohemian bookshops and speciality boutiques, all of which contribute to the area’s village atmosphere.
+Hillcrest is a bustling neighbourhood known for its coffee shops, independent antique stores, Bohemian bookshops and speciality boutiques, all of which contribute to the area’s village atmosphere.
 Nearby attractions include Balboa Park and the San Diego Zoo.
-Many of Hillcrest’s residents live close to their workplaces in a variety of accommodation styles, including apartments, condos and freestanding houses.
+Many of Hillcrest’s residents live close to their workplaces in a range of accommodation styles, including apartments, condos and freestanding houses.

 An upmarket area northeast of downtown San Diego, Kensington is known for its Spanish Revival houses and quiet, picturesque atmosphere.
-One of the city’s older neighbourhoods, residents enjoy strolling through its winding palm-lined streets and exploring the businesses and eateries on Adams Avenue.
-This peaceful neighbourhood is great for raising a family and is close to several good public schools.
+As one of the city’s older neighbourhoods, residents enjoy strolling through its winding palm-lined streets and exploring the businesses and eateries on Adams Avenue.
+This peaceful neighbourhood is excellent for raising a family and is close to several good public schools.

 Urban living in San Diego

-The opening of the Petco Park baseball stadium in 2004 helped turn East Village from a warehouse district into an area with upscale hotels, rooftop bars, gourmet eateries and fashionable cafés.
-The largest neighbourhood in downtown San Diego, most of its residents live in luxury condominiums, studio apartments and lofts.
-As much as it is a great fit for sport-loving expats with the necessary budget, the area is also home to the San Diego Central Library, for the bookworms at heart.
+The opening of the Petco Park baseball stadium in 2004 helped turn the East Village from a warehouse district into an area with upscale hotels, rooftop bars, gourmet eateries and fashionable cafés.
+The largest neighbourhood in downtown San Diego, East Village is mainly made up of luxury condominiums, studio apartments and lofts.
+As much as it is an excellent fit for sport-loving expats with the necessary budget, the area is also home to the San Diego Central Library for the bookworms at heart.

-Little Italy has gone through an urban revival in recent years, with old family businesses combining with fresh ideas in this city centre district.
-Expats will have access to decades-old shops and restaurants alongside galleries and trendy cafés.
+Little Italy has gone through an urban revival recently, with old family businesses combined with fresh ideas in this city centre district.
+New arrivals will have access to decades-old shops and restaurants alongside galleries and trendy cafés.
 New housing developments also mean that potential residents have more options.
-Apartments and condos are standard in Little Italy, and free-standing family homes are rare in this area.
-Parking can also be hard to come by, although the area is replete with public transport options.
+Apartments and condos are standard in Little Italy, while freestanding family homes are rare.
+Parking can also be tricky to come by, although the area is replete with public transport options.

 Seaside living in San Diego

-La Jolla is a seaside Mediterranean-style village characterised rich in history.
-Residents have access to fine dining, designer shopping, and a thriving cultural scene in a strikingly beautiful setting.
-Gentle waves along the hilly coastline make swimming, kayaking and learning to surf popular activities.
-Home to the University of California San Diego, the also area provides a variety of education options at kindergarten, elementary and high school level.
-As one of the most affluent areas in San Diego, La Jolla offers house hunters a variety of options including cliffside homes above Black’s Beach and upmarket apartments with ocean views.
+La Jolla is a seaside Mediterranean-style village rich in history.
+Residents can access fine dining, designer shopping, and a thriving cultural scene in a strikingly beautiful setting.
+Gentle waves along the hilly coastline make swimming, kayaking and surfing popular activities.
+Home to the University of California San Diego, La Jolla has a range of education options at the kindergarten, elementary and high school levels.
+As one of the most affluent areas in San Diego, La Jolla offers house hunters a range of options, including cliffside homes above Black’s Beach and upmarket apartments with ocean views.